Integrations Guide

 - Installation & Deployment — Docker Compose examples, environment variables, and TLS setup

-- Code Generator Guide — Detailed guide to the server generator CLI for all 9 protocols
+- Code Generator Guide — Detailed guide to the server generator CLI for all supported protocols and brokers

 - Administration Guide — User management, namespaces, authentication, and security